-- Eckerd Rapid Safety Feedback Reviews (ERSF): ERSF case reviews are cases selected to be reviewed based on a higher probability of poor safety outcomes.
-Cases are selected based on known fact patterns associated with fatal maltreatment, reviewed based on nine domains of critical thinking including supervision, and staffed within one business day to address any safety concerns.
-In the staffing, concrete action items are jointly developed by the reviewer and the CMO and then monitored to completion by Eckerd.
-Roll-ups of this data are completed and discussed with leadership from Eckerd and the CMOs on a monthly basis, with a breakdown per agency, per agency unit, and per question.
-Each question on the tool aids in the identification of systemic issues. - Discretionary and/or Special Reviews: Discretionary, or special reviews, are conducted by Eckerd Quality Department or other approved staff when requested.
+- DCF Rapid Safety Feedback Reviews: DCF RSF reviews are completed in accordance with the Windows into Practice Model on a quarterly basis.
+Each circuit is responsible for 10 reviews per quarter that are selected at random from the stratified sampling method with the required DCF RSF parameters to ensure that all CMO's are represented.
+These reviews are submitted into the Qualtrics system portal, and data is trended for system analysis.
+If, during the course of the review, a reviewer notes a safety concern, a staffing is requested with frontline staff, generally within one business day.
+An action plan is developed jointly with the case management staff for any outstanding safety concerns and is tracked to completion by the Quality Management Specialist. - Eckerd Rapid Safety Feedback Reviews (ERSF): The ERSF process and safetyfocused tool were developed in the wake of a series of tragedies that occurred under a prior lead agency before Eckerd Connects was awarded the contract for services in Circuit 13 in July of 2012.
+The population under review are children in-home with a parent under the age of 3.
+Due to the transition of case management service providers in each circuit, the ERSF population was expanded for the new agencies to 0-5 in order to provide additional oversight and support to staff.
+Cases are selected based on known fact patterns associated with fatal maltreatment, reviewed based on nine domains of critical thinking including supervision, and staffed generally within one business day to address any safety concerns.
+In the staffing, concrete action items are jointly developed by the reviewer and the CMO and then monitored to completion by Eckerd Connects' Quality staff.
+Roll-ups of this data are completed and discussed with leadership from Eckerd Connects and the CMOs on a monthly basis, with a breakdown per agency, per agency unit, and per question.
+Each question on the tool aids in the identification of systemic issues and trends. - Discretionary and/or Special Reviews: Discretionary, or special reviews, are conducted by Eckerd Connects' Quality Department or other approved staff upon requested.
 Requests for discretionary reviews can be made by Executive Management, DCF Administration, or stakeholders.
-Prior to conducting the review, Eckerd QM staff determines the purpose of the review in conjunction with the requestor.
-Results are shared with ECA leadership and the requesting party.
+Prior to conducting the review, Eckerd Connects' QM staff determines the purpose of the review in conjunction with the requestor.
+Results are shared with ECCA leadership and the requesting party.
 These reviews are child specific and/or topic specific.
-For example, Eckerd Quality has previously completed reviews for missing children in Circuit 6, placements in Circuit 13, and all abuse reports received on open cases.
+For example, Eckerd Connects' QM staff has previously completed reviews for missing children, adoption permanency, and abuse reports on open cases.